 Sermon on the Mount

-The Mount of the Beatitudes is the place where, according to the Gospels, Jesus made one of the most famous precepts, more commonly called "the Sermon on the Mount".
+The Mount of the Beatitudes is the place where, according to the Gospels, Jesus made one of the most famous sermon, more commonly called "the Sermon on the Mount".

-The beatitudes in the gospels represent the commandments for a man of faith, which must be done to be good in the eyes of God.
-These beatitudes resemble the 10 commandments of Moses, given to the Hebrew on Mount Sinai.
+The Beatitudes in the gospels represent the commandments for a man of faith, which must be done to be good in the eyes of God.
+These beatitudes resemble the 10 commandments of Moses, given to the Hebrews on Mount Sinai.

-At the beginning of the 20th century the Vatican had an octagonal church built by the architect known as "Antonio Barluzzi" built, overlooking the lake with an extraordinary panorama.
+At the beginning of the 20th century, the Vatican had an octagonal church built by the architect known as "Antonio Barluzzi".
+The church is overlooking the lake and enjoys an extraordinary panorama.

 On the surrounding land, a natural theatre can be seen on a gentle slope towards the shore of the lake, which adds to the charm of the church on its summit.